It took a visit to Bird & Bone (

 There isn’t a Trio of Tacos.
-There are three tacos to choose from; it just so happens I ordered all three.
+Instead, there are three tacos to choose from; it just so happens I ordered all three.

-On the sandwich side, I’ll start with the Cubano grilled cheese (pulled pork, Benton’s ham, pickled red onion, Swiss cheese, house mustard, pickles).
+On the sandwich side, I went with the Cubano grilled cheese (pulled pork, Benton’s ham, pickled red onion, Swiss cheese, house mustard, pickles).

-He could have just called it an empanada, and it’d still be great, but a Cubano and a grilled cheese it’s not.
+He could have just called it an empanada, and it’d still be great, but a Cubano and grilled cheese, it’s not.
 It does come with a side of that killer Alabama white BBQ sauce; more on that shortly.

 Chef Hales’ Hot Chicken Sandwich (hot spiced chicken tenders, honey, pickle, house mustard, lettuce, tomato on brioche) is next up.
 After removing those offensive subjects (lettuce & tomato), I dig in for a big bite.

 The chicken tenders were moist, nicely breaded, and tossed in a non-aggressive Hot Chicken sauce.
-You can get the heat level kicked up a little bit more.
+The heat level can be kicked up a little bit more if you like.